ndf-zz/metarace-roadmeet/README.md

 	$ sudo apt install fonts-texgyre fonts-noto evince rsync mosquitto

-If using an Alge Timy, Tag Heuer decoder or Race Result USB active extension, add your user to the group dialout in order to access serial ports:
+Add your user to the group **dialout** in order to access serial ports:

 	$ sudo gpasswd -a "$USER" dialout